 Bronchodilator inhalers are commonly used in asthma to relax and open wide (dilate) the airways.
 They are also useful if the wheezing and breathlessness of bronchiectasis become severe (this is known as an acute attack).
-There are a number of types - for example, salbutamol inhaler.
+There are a number of types of inhalers- for example, salbutamol, tiotropium, ipratropium.
+These are only used for some people who find they help their symptoms.
+If they are not helpful, they are stopped.
 Steroid inhalers are no longer recommended for bronchiectasis unless there is also underlying asthma.

 Your doctor may advise hospital admission if your symptoms become severe.
 Rapid breathing and chest pain are signs that your condition may not be responding to treatment at home.

 Do not smoke